autonomys/subspace-docs/docs/farming-&-staking/wallets/polkadot.md

     ![trouble-1](/img/doc-imgs/polkadot/trouble-1.png)

-- You can see your Autonomys Mainnet public address via the `...` menu and setting the `Allow Use on Any Chain` dropdown to `Autonomys Mainnet`, once you exit you will see the public address now starts with `su`
+- You can see your Autonomys mainnet public address via the `...` menu and setting the `Allow Use on Any Chain` dropdown to `Autonomys mainnet`, once you exit you will see the public address now starts with `su`

     ![trouble-2](/img/doc-imgs/polkadot/trouble-2.png)